ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

 __b__.
 Call "__reset__" to specify the piece number and initial/terminal conditions.
 The i-th column of "headState/tailState" is a 3-dimensional specified (i-1)-order derivative.
 For example, the initial/final position is always stored in the first column.

 __c__.
 Call "__generate__" to compute a minimum jerk/snap trajectory that passes intermediate waypoints with specified time allocations.
 The i-th column of "__inPs__" is a 3-dimensional vector of the i-th intermediate waypoint.
+For example, there are 4 columns of waypoints and 5 time durations for a 5-piece trajectory.

 __d__.
 Call "__getObjective__" to get energy cost.